 Earlier on Gun Carrier, I showed you different kinds of guns that you can shoot in United States Practical Shooting Association (USPSA) matches.
-Head over to that article if you need a refresher, then read on for an overview of holsters and other equipment you’ll need in this sport.

 Different divisions allow different types of holsters and ammunition carriers, and may or may not restrict where that equipment sits around your waist, how high or low it must be attached in relation to the shooter’s belt, and how much space the attachment mechanism can add between the equipment and the belt.

 Production, Carry Optics, and Single Stack require the use of the kind of holster and magazine carrier that most shooters normally think of when they think of this kind of equipment:

 For these divisions, the holster must be placed on the shooter’s strong side, which is the same side as the hand that manipulates the trigger and may offset the gun away from the belt by a limited distance.
 In Production and Carry Optics, the gun may be held in a lowered position so that the heel of the butt of the gun is above the top of the belt.
 Women may also lower or “drop” their holster position for Single Stack, but men are required to have the entire grip of the gun above the top of the belt.

 Magazine carriers in these divisions simply need to have individual compartments for each magazine and be carried at or behind the hip bone on the shooter’s support side (the opposite side from their strong side).
 There is no restriction on what direction the bullets face, and no minimum or maximum number of carriers needed, though I recommend being able to carry at least four magazines on the belt.

 These types of holsters and magazine carriers can also be used in Limited, Limited 10, Open, and Revolver, with no limitations on placement or attachment, but many shooters in those divisions use another holster option available to them: speed or “race” holsters.